derrickshowers/forcey-touchy/README.md

 # Force Touchy

 Simple example of 3D Touch interactions in JavaScript.
-Checkout the [demo](http://forceytouchy.dev.derrickshowers.com).
+Checkout the [demo](http://forceytouchy.dev.derrickshowers.com) (make sure you're on a iPhone 6s - not a very exciting demo without the correct hardware).

 ## Installation